 Recapitalization occurs when a business owner sells a piece of his or her company – either a minority interest (less than 50%) or a majority interest – to a private equity investor or firm.
 These financial buyers typically invest in companies with an existing management team in place, employees, and an overhead structure in order to run the business.

 The buyer may even want the seller to stay on for a period of time to run and continue to grow the business with less risk.
 It’s beneficial for the seller because s/he no longer has all of his/her eggs in one basket.
 And by maintaining some ownership in the business, the owner may be able to get the proverbial “second bite of the apple” if the business is sold again in the future.

 “More business owners are finding that recapitalization minimizes the risks and stresses of operating a business,” says Craig Everett, PhD, assistant professor of finance and director of the Pepperdine Private Capital Markets Project.
 “Sharing financial responsibility with a private equity firm is a smart move for business owners who need strategic support or a cash infusion.
 When owners become ready to sell and retire, recapitalization can make their companies more attractive to buyers.”

-Interestingly, similar to what we discussed in Would a Private Equity Firm Be Interested in YOUR Business? the survey reports five key weaknesses buyers care about most:
+Similar to what we discussed in Would a Private Equity Firm Be Interested in YOUR Business? the survey reports five key weaknesses buyers are most concerned about:

 - Declining profits